adampl2/CryptoSwap/README.md

 2. The input field in the BTC/EUR convert section did not have a character limit, and did not inform the user that it must be a number & <= 21000000.
 Firstly, I have changed its type to <code>type="text"</code> which allowed me to specify max length using <code>maxlength="10" </code> attribute.
 Secondly, I added an *if* statement to the js file that informs the user that input must be a number and cannot be greater than 21000000.

-### Test Cases

-I have fully tested the website using Google Chrome and Mozilla Firefox on desktop (HP Pavilion Convertible 14 inch) and mobile (Samsung Note9).

-It was ensured that through the testing process content was responsive using the Google Developer Tools.

-#### Home page

 - - -

 ## Deployment & Local Development